Shigeo Nagashima

-Shigeo Nagashima (長嶋 茂雄, Nagashima Shigeo) was a Japanese professional baseball player and manager.
-Nagashima first began to playing a baseball in elementary school, before playing at his high school in Chiba Prefecture, part of Kanto Region, just before he played as a third baseman for Rikkyo University.
-After winning the batting title for two straight years in Tokyo Big6 Baseball League, Nagashima made his professional debut in 1958 with Yomiuri Giants after signing with them months prior.
-In his rookie season, he led a baseball league in home runs and runs batted in, with 29 and 92 respectively, and ultimately received a rookie of the year honors.
-Later, Nagashima and Sadaharu Oh would both become a dual force in being the best hitters in a game, in which Nagashima won the season MVP award five times.
-After retiring in 1974, he became as a manager of Yomiuri Giants from 1975 to 1980, and again from 1993 to 2001; during this time, he won Japan Series twice.
+Shigeo Nagashima (長嶋 茂雄 or 長島 茂雄, Nagashima Shigeo) was a Japanese professional baseball player and manager.
+Nagashima first began playing baseball in elementary school, before playing at his high school in Chiba Prefecture, part of Kanto Region, just before he played as a third baseman for Rikkyo University.
+After winning the batting title for two straight years in Tokyo Big6 Baseball League, Nagashima made his professional debut in 1958 with the Yomiuri Giants.
+In his rookie season, he led the Central League in home runs and runs batted in, with 29 and 92 respectively and ultimately received Rookie of the Year honors.
+With the arrival of Sadaharu Oh in 1959, the two would both become a dual force in being the best hitters in the game that earned the nickname "O-N Cannon" for one of the most dominant dynasties in NPB history, and Nagashima won league MVP five times while being named to the Best Nine Award in every season he played; his four Japan Series MVP award wins is still the most in NPB history.
+After retiring in 1974, he became as a manager of the Giants from 1975 to 1980, and again from 1993 to 2001; during this time, he won the Japan Series twice.